 - Do Treat Others Nicely.

 The high school student receives a service credit towards graduation.
-The high school guidance counselor, Cathy Spotts, and the Clear Lake Schools Family Service Coordinator, Sally Duesenberg, work together to match high school students with elementary and middle school students.
+The high school guidance counselor and the Family Service Coordinator work together to match high school students with elementary and middle school students.
 The focus of the program is to provide another positive role model for the student being mentored.
 In the past we have found that both the younger student and high school student have the opportunity to grow in self esteem, friendship and responsibility